willauld/fplan/README.md

 # Retirement planner

-This is a retirement planner application designed to explore optimial withdrawals from retirement accounts while accounting for other income, social security and federal taxes.
+This is a retirement planner application designed to explore optimal withdrawals from retirement accounts while accounting for other income, social security and federal taxes.
 It uses a Linear Programming solution to maximize the amount of money available for yearly spending assuming spending goes up with inflation.